If you are studying you may be eligible for studies assistance, such as financial assistance and/or study leave to help you complete your studies.

 - strategic and operational needs of the office, including the skills required by the employee for current or likely future duties.

-If you have any questions relating to the application, contact the MaPS Help Desk before giving approval.
+If you have any questions relating to the application, contact the Education team before giving approval.